Easy Sheet Pan Chicken and Vegetables

 Hasselback Chicken Breast

 How many times a week do you cook chicken?
 If you’re like me, it’s at least once every few days.
-In fact, I have some 30 recipes and counting on the blog that are made with chicken!
+In fact, I have dozens of recipes on this blog that are made with chicken!
 Fried, baked, broiled, grilled.
 Chicken soup, chicken pasta, chicken pizza.
 And this.

-Dinner for 2 (we found them quite filling and saved half for lunch the next day!)
+Dinner for 2 (they are quite filling, and you may want to save half for lunch the next day!)

 This post contains affiliate links.